Volentix/vdexnode/README.md

 Check your install is 18.04.3 LTS

+Copy paste the following commands in terminal one by one:

 * sudo apt-get update
 * sudo apt-get upgrade
 * sudo apt-get install git build-essential apt-transport-https ca-certificates curl gnupg-agent software-properties-common